BetterAndroid/PanguText/docs-source/src/en/library/android.md

 ::: tip

-Since `LayoutInflater.Factory2` is taken over, recycled layouts like `ListView` and `RecyclerView` can also be correctly taken over.
+Since `LayoutInflater.Factory2` is taken over, recycled layouts like `ListView` and `RecyclerView` can also be correctly handled.

 After injecting the `LayoutInflater` instance in the `Activity`, the following instances attached to the current `Context` will automatically take effect: